A Precise Photometric Ratio via Laser Excitation of the Sodium Layer II: Two-photon Excitation Using Lasers Detuned from 589.16 nm and 819.71 nm Resonances: Estimation of Observed LPRS Background

-\textbf{(6.1.6) \underline{\textit{Category} [6]:}}~Similarly to the case of the 342.78~nm laser in the first article in this pair of articles, the atmospheric Raman backscattering of light from the 589.16~nm and 819.71~nm lasers in the present article would contribute to the observed LPRS background.
-However, just as in that article, the largest such background contributions would be from the strong Raman lines in the Schumann-Runge bands of O$_2$, which will produce cross-sections only of order $10^{-40}$~cm$^2$ per molecule, and are thus also negligible here.\\[-3mm]
+Similarly to the case of the 342.78~nm laser in \citetalias{Alb20a}, the atmospheric Raman backscattering of light from the 589.16~nm and 819.71~nm lasers in the present paper would contribute to the observed LPRS background.
+However, just as in \citetalias{Alb20a}, the largest such background contributions would be from the strong Raman lines in the Schumann-Runge bands of O$_2$, which will produce cross-sections only of order $10^{-40}$~cm$^2$ per molecule, and are thus also negligible here.

+As also noted in \citetalias{Alb20a}, the maximum line intensity of O$_2$ and N$_2$ Raman rotational transitions corresponding to the first vibrational excitation in these molecules is approximately $10^{-16}$~erg~s$^{-1}$~cm$^{-2}$~\citep{Cal14,Vog17}.
+That value is negligible when compared with the returned signal flux from the sodium layer, which will have an intensity at 589.16/589.76~nm (calculated in Section~\ref{sec:EstFlux} of this paper) of approximately $7 \times 10^{-11}$~erg~s$^{-1}$~cm$^{-2}$ in the case of laser design options~(A), and approximately $2 \times 10^{-11}$~erg~s$^{-1}$~cm$^{-2}$ in the case of laser design options~(B).